2 Markov Decision Processes

 from IPython.display import Markdown, display

-To gain a better grasp of decision processes, let us frame the robotic control task in Example 1.1 as a decision problem.
+To gain a better grasp of decision processes and identify the key features that we want to formalize, let us frame the robotic control task in ex.
+2.1 as a decision problem.

-Example 1.2 (Robotic control as a decision problem) Suppose the goal is to move the robot to a certain position.
+Example 2.2 (Robotic control as a decision problem) Suppose the goal is to move a robot to a certain position.

 • The state consists of the positions and velocities of the robot’s joints.